Ancestral origins of environmental (in)attention: Robustness Checks Results

 { \textbf{Notes on \hyref{robust}{Table}:} The unit of observation is an individual.
 The dependent variable is the individual's level of attention paid to environment.
 The dependent variable ranges between 0 and 1 and increases with the reported level of attention.
 The variable is constructed by rescaling the answer to the prompt: On a scale of 1 to 6, how important is it for this individual to take care of the environment.
-Average variability refers to the average intensity of deviations from the typical climate conditions (\textit{specific to each ancestral generation}) across generations.
-Average variability sq. refers to the square of the average variability term.
-Average variability ranges between 0.015 and 0.093 within the sample.
+Average anomalies refers to the average intensity of deviations from the typical climate conditions (\textit{specific to each ancestral generation}) across generations.
+Average anomalies sq. refers to the square of the average anomalies term.
+Average anomalies ranges between 0.015 and 0.093 within the sample.
 Region-year fixed effects control for geography specific year fixed effects at a more granular level than the country.
 Historical ethnic group characteristics include measure of development such as agricultural intensity, complexity of settlement, level of political heirarchies, size of the local community and main source of subsistence.
+Demographic controls include dummies for income deciles, occupation categories, gender, education level and age.
 Historical topographic characteristics include controls for distance to the equator, distance to the closest coast and geographical K\"{o}ppen climate classification for the location of the ethnic group obtained from Ethnographic Atlas.
 Lang. at home only refers to the case where we remove all individuals for whom we proxied the language spoken at home by the language of interview.
 Standard errors are clustered at the ethnicity level.}